3 Tips and Tricks to Keep Your Classic Car Looking Like New

 Most cars built prior to the early 1990’s have what is called “single-stage paint,” a type of paint job that does not include clear coat over the car’s paint color.
 If this sounds like a recipe for fading, it is.
 To protect the original finish on your car, you should respray your vehicle with a base coat.

 Waxing, polishing or even simply cleaning a classic with single-stage paint is a precarious process.
 For example, when waxing a red vintage car with single stage paint, you’ll likely notice a small amount of paint rubbing off onto your waxing pad.
 Knowing what type of paint and finish your classic has will prevent you from going too far into the paint when polishing.
+The last thing you want to do is wear through the thin paint layer and expose the primer (or metal) underneath.

 3. Remove Contaminates and Oxidation Before Waxing